HQarroum/expressify/README.md

 </p>
 <br>

-A protocol designed to make static web applications communications efficient and secure by allowing front-end developers to develop a RESTful communication endpoint in their static web applications.
+Expressify is built upon a protocol designed to make static web applications communications efficient and secure by allowing front-end developers to develop a RESTful communication endpoint in their static web applications.

 Current version: **1.0.0**